deekshant-w/AryaPublicSchool/README.md

 > File Storage: Firebase

 ## General Notice
-This Repository contains Django Code 🌐 for Arya Public School Website 🏫 hosted on Heroku ✈️ @ http://aryapublicschool.herokuapp.com/ => http://www.aryapublicschool.net/ .
-All secrets 🕵 and private keys 🔑 are hidden.
-But if you find any security flaws ☠ or Private information 😵 that shouldn't have been public please contact me @ deekshantwadhwa2000@gmail.com and please do not exploit it 🙏🙏.
+🌐 This Repository contains Django Code for Arya Public School Website hosted on Heroku at http://aryapublicschool.herokuapp.com/ => http://www.aryapublicschool.net/ .

+🐞 Found a bug or vulnerability?
+Please report it to one of our project maintainers.
+As a volunteer-driven project, updates may not be frequent.
+Your help is invaluable in keeping this project secure and robust.
+Thank you! 🚀

 ## School Information
 🏫 Arya Public School, Malviya Nagar, Maharishi Dayanand Marg, New Delhi - 110017, Delhi, India